 Sadika experienced successive defeats and disappointments and was fed up with her life in the camp.
-She left her three children with her mother in law and ran away from the camp to Dubai.
+She left her three children with her mother-in-law and ran away from the camp to Dubai.
 There she worked as hairdresser with Nawal who left the camp in Lebanon after the death of her husband and children in the Sabra and Satilla massacre.
-In Dubai, Sadika changed her name to Hiyam and discovered that the saloon of Nawal is a place to hunt women to work as prostitutes.
-Sadika was a victim and suppressed by both men and woman, as it was represented by the relationship between Abu Ali, Nawal and Sadika.
-Nawal is a procurer, accused and responsible for the fall of Sadika and her work as prostitute.
-Because of her, Sadika suffered badly physically and psychologically.
-One night Sadika ran away from the hotel naked except with a mantle because a sadist Saudi customer whipped her body before having sex with her.
-When she complained to Nawal she exulted over her (Issa, 209).
-Actually, the way how different men in this novel view woman is archetypal.
-They look at her body to satisfy their instincts and whims.
-Women however, surrender to their control due to the implications of the Nakba, defeat in wars, solitude in which they live after the death of their husbands.
+In Dubai, Sadika changed her name to Hiyam and discovered that the saloon of Nawal is a place, where women to work as prostitutes.
+Sadika was victimised and opposed by both men and woman, which is represented by her relationship with Abu Ali and Nawal.
+Nawal is presented as responsible for the fall of Sadika and her work as prostitute.
+Because of her, Sadika suffered physically and psychologically scars.
+One night Sadika ran away from the hotel naked because a sadistic customer whipped her and beat her.
+When she complained to Nawal, he was not sympathetic and rebuked her (Issa, 209).
+This is an example of men in this novel view women.
+They see women as only bodies that are there to satisfy their instincts and whims.
+Women however use their bodies as commodities to survive because of the desperate circumstances they are in due to Nakba, the wars, the displacement and the death of their husbands.

-However, Sadika wake up after a series of Sisyphean disappointment.
-She is no longer able to work as a prostitute to meet the whims of sick customers.
+Sadika wakes up after a series of Sisyphean disappointment.
+She is no longer able to work as a prostitute to meet the whims of depraved and abusive customers.
 However, this awakening does not offer her a solution, but an escape and a new experience in loss and dispersion.
-Furthermore, the sexual cry launched by “Fatima” at the beginning of the novel from a public bathroom, is a hint in the novel to make the voice of an intrusive Palestinian woman heard.
-In chapter nine, the last chapter in the novel, Fatima before the ears of her neighbor “Um Faisal” accuses and condemns the prevailed corruption among Palestinian leader, such as the luxury life, trafficking in the lives of the children of the camps: “She looked at her neighbor and continued while she was slapping her cheeks: Um Faisal, How we can get Palestine back?
-They send our kids to war; live in apartments and palaces; drive last model cars…send their spouses for shopping in Paris and London and sleep in five stars hotels” (Issa 208).
-This scream to breach the taboo in the Palestinian camps, comes from a woman after the discovery of her body and regaining her delinquent and dormant femininity since a long time.
+Furthermore, the sexual cry launched by “Fatima” at the beginning of the novel from a public bathroom, symbolized how Palestinian women’s voices must be heard.
+In chapter nine, the last chapter in the novel, Fatima in front of her neighbor “Um Faisal” accuses and condemns the corruption amongst Palestinian leader, highlighting their luxury life and how they traffic children in the camps: “She looked at her neighbor and continued while she was slapping her cheeks: Um Faisal, How we can get Palestine back?
+They send our kids to war; live in apartments and palaces; drive last model cars…send their spouses for shopping in Paris and London and sleep in five star hotels”.
+This outburst breaks many taboos in the Palestinian camps and comes from a woman, who is rediscovering her body.

-Despite repression in the camps, women wake up at the end.
+Despite repression in the camps women fight back.
 This was demonstrated in the novel by the words of “Fatima”.
-She displays a new awareness and participation in the vital political and intellectual life of her people, by breaking the political taboo and daring to express criticism and condemnation to Palestinian institutions and leaders profiting from the repercussions of the Nakba and exploiting the children of the camps for their own interests.
+She displays a new awareness and participation in the vital political and intellectual life of her people, by breaking political taboos and daring to express criticism and condemnation against Palestinian institutions and leaders, who are profiting from the repercussions of the Nakba and exploiting the children of the camps for their own interests.
 The Palestinian woman in this novel lost everything.
 She lost her home, and then she lost her husband and children.
-She also lost her femininity and sentimental life, and then sold her body to men and women alike.
-She has nothing to regret for, therefore she decided after this defeat to try a new diaspora by living in Denmark together with Sadika which followed her later.
+She also lost her femininity and then sold her body to men and women alike.
+She decides after this defeat to live in Denmark together with Sadika, who followed her later.